Dre Campbell Farm

 19. Repellent Plants

-There are several plants known to repel ticks.
+Several plants are known to repel ticks.
 Consider incorporating these into your yard or using them in homemade sprays.

 Rosemary, lavender, marigold, and mint are great tick-repellent plants.
 Planting these around your yard can naturally deter ticks.

-Moreover, some chrysanthemums contain pyrethrum, a natural insecticide that repels ticks and other pests.
+Moreover, some chrysanthemums have pyrethrum.
+This natural insecticide repels ticks and other pests.

 20. Eucalyptus Oil